Sample translation grant

 Applications for sample translation grants are accepted on a rolling basis.
 Applications are considered on four occasions annually: in February, May, August and November.

 Publishers and agents please notice: apply for sample translation grant well ahead for your coming book.
 The grants are permitted as long as there’s annual funds left for sample translations.

 All applicants are informed of the decision on their application via email.
 An agreement required under the Finnish Act on Discretionary Government Transfers is posted out to successful applicants for them to sign and return.

 How much grant money can we apply for?

-For applications from publishers and literary agents: The amount of the grant is based on the translator’s fee and the length of the finished sample translation (number of characters including spaces).
+The amount of the grant is based on the translator’s fee and the length of the finished sample translation (number of characters including spaces).
 If the finished sample translation is significantly shorter than the figure stated in the application, FILI reserves the right to re-assess the grant amount.
 A maximum of €500 can be awarded for a single sample translation grant.

 Sample translation grants can be awarded only for the translator’s fee.
 Sample translation grants are not awarded for translations of an entire work, so bear this in mind with short works such as children’s picture books.
 The application must state clearly if the translator has translated the entire work.